K09Gaurav/SQL_project_Covid/Data Analysed.md

 2. Countriy with highest no of cases registered was United States	with population of "338289856" and cases ercorded: "103436829"
 3. country with highest death count was "United States" with 1144877 deaths
 4. country with highest no of vaccination is china with number of vaccinatoin  ="3491077000"

+5. Continent with Highest Death count was North America	with 1144877 deaths